Show People is a 1928 silent film directed by King Vidor.

 - Old Shame: In-universe example; after Peggy makes the move to dramatic roles she is embarrassed about her early career in slapstick comedy.

 - Show Within a Show: Multiple fictional Films Within A Film, as well as one real film, Bardelys the Magnificent, which Peggy and Billy see in a movie theater.
-(The brief clip of Bardelys shown here was for 80 years or so thought to be the only surviving fragment of that film, until a copy of Bardelys was found.)

 - Slapstick: Billy and the rest of his troupe make these movies.
 Peggy is mortified when she becomes a slapstick star instead of a dramatic actress.